aiven/aiven-docs/docs/products/caching/howto/connect-redis-cli.md

 GET mykey
 ```

-The result is the value of the key, in the above example
+This will display the value of `mykey`, in this case,`"mykeyvalue123"`.
-`"mykeyvalue123"`.